-Other federal formula funding programs that are potentially relevant to the Regional Freight Transportation Plan are summarized in Table 3.11.
-These programs generally provide far fewer funds than those discussed in the previous section.
-However, they are still a potentially important source of funding for the Regional Freight Transportation Plan recommendations.
+Other federal formula funding programs that are potentially relevant to the Regional Freight Transportation Plan are summarized in Table 3.12.
+These programs are tend to be less relevant for freight projects, or generally provide far fewer funds than those discussed in the previous section.
+However, they are potential sources of funding for the Regional Freight Transportation Plan recommendations.